-Classical music is an important part of our programming.
-The station offers a 24/7 classical music streaming station, KVPR Classical. which features programming from the hosts of Classical 24.
-On Valley Public Radio's main broadcast signal KVPR, the station features classical programming including broadcasts of the New York Philharmonic, the Chicago Symphony Orchestra, Classics All Night, and Concierto.
-The station also airs special local classical broadcasts from valley orchestras and ensembles.
-Jazz can also be heard on KVPR, with local programs such as Sunday Night Jazz with David Aus and NPR's Jazz Night in America.
+KVPR Classical is Valley Public Radio's 24/7 classical music station, broadcasting on HD-2 in the Fresno/Clovis area and streaming worldwide on KVPR.org, the KVPR App, smart speakers, and connected devices.
+KVPR Classical features the talented hosts of Classical 24, as well as special programs like Sunday Baroque.
+In addition to KVPR Classical, our main KVPR signal also features evening classical programming, including broadcasts of the New York Philharmonic, the Chicago Symphony Orchestra, and Concierto.
+The station also airs special broadcasts from local orchestras and ensembles.
+Jazz can also be heard on KVPR, with local programs such as Sunday Night Jazz with David Aus.
 The station also broadcasts a series showcasing talented local student musicians every spring known as Young Artists Spotlight.

 KVPR's programming is made possible thanks to generous support of our community.
 Over 90 percent of the station's $2.4 million annual operating budget comes from membership donations, foundation partners, local business sponsors and station events.
 Less than 10 percent of the station's budget comes from the government, in the form of a grant from the Corporation for Public Broadcasting.
 The station's annual wine tasting (typically held the first Sunday in May) and $10,000 Drawing raffle are also significant sources of revenue.
 The station also has planned giving programs designed specifically for individuals who wish to support the mission of public radio through a legacy gift, estate planning, or gifts of stock or real estate.
 Our vehicle donation program also makes it easy for listeners to support the station by donating a used car.